HUZIBRO/HUZIBRO/README.md

 - 👋 Hi, I’m @HUZIBRO
 - 👀 I’m interested in creating different projects using gui concept in python and doing different works and projects in java.
-- 🌱 I’m currently learning java more in python.
+- 🌱 I’m currently learning java more and python.
 - 📫 How to reach me .. u can reach me at my fiverr account huzaifa123_ for making good projects in java and python.

 <!---